ajhenley/gitbook/what_is_a_defining_diagram.md

 * Input &ndash; a list of the source data provided to the problem
 * Output &ndash; a list of the outputs required
-* Processing &ndash; a list of actions needed to produce the required outputs
+* Processing &ndash; a list of actions needed to produce the required outputs.
+This is also your algorithm!

 |Input|Processing|Output|